Wolfgang Steinitz: Music Research

 as the work revealed afresh that "folk" songs traditionally are against war, oppression, and terror.

 In East Germany, Steinitz's work was an important source for the folk movement.

 In particular, anti-military songs like "King of Prussia, great potentate / we are so tired of your rule" were in conflict with the ruling party line.

 Other work

-Steinitz wrote an easy-to-use textbook of the Russian language and was the founder and co-editor of a dictionary of the German language.
+Steinitz wrote an easy-to-use textbook of the Russian language and was the founder and co-editor of a dictionary of the German language, "Wörterbuch der deutschen Sprache", which is totally available online in Open Access.

 Steinitz founded the Marx-Engels-dictionary in 1952, which was published in 1963 as a sample issue.

+He was also the editor of the book series Neue russische Bibliothek (New Russian Library), which was published since 1946.